andrewjw/site/_posts/2011-10-06-beating-google-with-couchdb-celery-and-whoosh-part-4.md

             retrieve_page.delay(link)
 {% endhighlight %}

 We've now got a complete webcrawler.
-We can store webpages and <tt>robots.txt</tt> files.
+We can store webpages and `robots.txt` files.
 Given a starting URL our crawler will set about parsing pages to find out what they link to and retrieve those pages as well.
 Given enough time you'll end up with most of the internet on your harddisk!